jpsank/barter-game/README.md

 ## Usage

-to run this program use
+To run this program use

 	python main.py

+You need the module TextBlob, a library for processing textual data, and the necessary NLTK corpora.
+You can easily install these - check out [TextBlob installation instructions.](https://textblob.readthedocs.io/en/dev/install.html)

 ## How it works